 Lead author Stephane Guilloteau takes up the story: “This disc is not observed against a black and empty night sky.
 Instead it’s seen in silhouette in front of the glow of the Rho Ophiuchi Nebula.
 This diffuse glow is too extended to be detected by ALMA, but the disc absorbs it.
 The resulting negative signal means that parts of the disc are colder than the background.
 The Earth is quite literally in the shadow of the Flying Saucer!”

-The team combined the ALMA measurements of the disc with observations of the background glow made with the IRAM 30-metre telescope in Spain.
+The team combined the ALMA measurements of the disc with observations of the background glow made with the IRAM 30-meter telescope in Spain.
 They derived a disc dust grain temperature of only −266 degrees Celsius (only 7 degrees above absolute zero, or 7 Kelvin) at a distance of about 15 billion kilometers from the central star.
 This is the first direct measurement of the temperature of large grains (with sizes of about one millimeter) in such objects.

 This temperature is much lower than the −258 to −253 degrees Celsius (15 to 20 Kelvin) that most current models predict.
 To resolve the discrepancy, the large dust grains must have different properties than those currently assumed, to allow them to cool down to such low temperatures.